 During village checkups the medical doctor screens for TB suspected and emergency patients.
-Also we are looking for pregnant women, malnourished or anemic children, as well as for heart patients with subsequent referral to the health care center for admission.
+Also we are looking for pregnant women, newborns, malnourished, anemic or neurological children, as well as for heart patients with subsequent referral to the health care center for admission.
 A follow-up program to monitor proper TB medication in the patient is a stable part of the health care center.

-In order to cover the micronutrient needs of the children, we produce a leaf powder of Moringa and Amaranthus, which is rich in iron, protein and vitamins.
-This powder is added to the food of the children and well accepted.
+In order to cover the micronutrient needs of the children, we produce a leaf powder mixture of Moringa and Amaranthus, which is rich in iron, protein and vitamins.
+This powder is added in special nutrition programs to the food or used for baking Moringa cookies, that are distributed to malnourished children in the villages.

-Another main point is to raise awareness in all project pillars.
+Awareness generation is a major point in all project pillars.
 Villagers are trained in health related topics, hygiene, nutrition, and kitchen gardening or crop diversification.
 Interactive learning with participatory action is the approach, which is most effective to spread awareness and imply sustainable behavioral changes.
 With illustrative drawings in Santal culture we explain about diarrhea or how TB spreads out.
 We sit together with the mothers and listen to their experiences.
 Together we can think how to stabilize the health of their children and how to react if a child suffers from watery stool or a pregnant woman is too weak to continue the work at home.

 Families are supported to start cultivating a kitchen garden with a variety of vegetables.
 Shining Eyes is encouraging every family to keep their own Moringa tree and cultivate Amaranthus in the garden.
 Moreover crop-diversification is trained and families are motivated to grow except rice also lentils, mustard or sesame.